 All competitors and competition officials are required to wear eye and hearing protection when on shooting range firing lines during pistol firing.
 Eye protection must have two complete lenses with minimum dimensions in depth and width for each lens of 1.30 in.
 It is strongly recommended that eyewear worn on firing lines meet or exceed the ANSI Z87.1 safety standard impact protection.
-Competitors' eyewear must be worn so that the two lenses remain in front of the eyes during firing (see diagram).
-No one will be allowed to participate in a CMP-sanctioned competition unless they are wearing eyewear and hearing protection that complies with this rule.
+Competitors' evewear must be worn so that the two lenses remain in front of the eyes during firing (see diagram).
+No one will be allowed to participate in а CMPsanctioned competition unless they are wearing evewear and hearing protection that complies with this rule.
+Using electronic hearing protection devices to listen to music or communications is not permitted.
 Any competitor or match official who is not in compliance with this rule will be warned in accordance with Rule 8.3.4 a).
 Refusal to comply with a warning is grounds for disqualification.